A

 hoo headcovering, cap

-hood medieval onwards.
-Varying styles over the medieval period.
+hood Varying styles over the medieval period.

 hooks and eyes used from 14th century